-Having beaten cancer, she came back a year later to own the school record, losing the Big Ten 1500 meter title by .01 seconds.
+Having beaten cancer, she came back a year later to own the school record, losing the Big Ten 1500 meter title by one-hundredth of a second.

 Then she was diagnosed with cancer again.
 It was 2011.

 She missed out on the 2012 Olympics in London, but became a national champion in the 3,000 meters in 2014.

 In July, she just missed making the Olympics team.

 “Maybe it’s time to have a baby.
 I just turned 30,” the Perham, Minn., native told the Fargo Forum.

 “As a cancer survivor, I don’t want to put life off.”